kazilab/ExposoGraph2/docs/gene-panels.rst

 Each seed gene now includes structured database provenance, and the package exposes a formal source manifest through :data:`~ExposoGraph.reference_data.CURATION_SOURCE_MANIFEST`.
-The manuscript-aligned primary curation sources are IARC, KEGG, PharmVar, CPIC, CTD, GTEx, and PubMed.
+The primary curation sources are IARC, KEGG, PharmVar, CPIC, CTD, GTEx, and PubMed.
 ExposoGraph also uses NCBI Gene and ClinPGx as supporting implementation sources for stable identifiers and pharmacogene coverage.